Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Coastal Wine Trail Credit: @bitnervineyards

-Bitner Vineyards, established in 1981, is a family-run operation and currently home to some of the oldest blocks in production in this region.
-This 15 acre property flourishes in the scenic area of Southwest Idaho.
+Bitner Vineyards, established in 1981, is a family-run operation and currently home to some of the oldest blocks in production in the Snake River Valley.
+This property flourishes in the scenic Sunnyslope area of Southwest Idaho.

 Hours of Operation: